North Christian Church: Site

 The North Christian Church building is located at 850 Tipton Lane in Columbus, Indiana, United States.
 The 13.5 acre site is flat and sits roughly between U.S. Route 31 to the north, Home Avenue to the east, Tipton Lane to the south, and Sycamore Street to the west.
 Due to the area's street grid, Tipton Lane is split into two offset sections at Sycamore Street.
 Just north of the T-intersection with the eastern section of Tipton Lane, Sycamore Street turns west, becoming the western section of Tipton Lane.
 Sycamore Street does not intersect U.S. 31, though there was a proposal in 1960 to extend Sycamore Street to U.S. 31, which would have cut through the property.
 The surrounding area consists mostly of low-density residences.
 Before the church building was constructed, the western part of the site was a field, while the eastern part was a forest.

 The grounds were designed by Dan Kiley, who had worked with the church building's architect Eero Saarinen at the Miller House and Irwin Union Bank in Columbus and the Gateway Arch in St. Louis, Missouri.
 The former North Christian Church congregation had purchased the western portion of the property first, followed later by land to the east.
 Kiley was involved with both the original landscape design and subsequent modifications.
 The final landscape design dates from 1974, three years after the final piece of property was acquired.
-The landscape design was intended to limit observers' views of the building before they approached it, though the design had been diluted by the late 1970s, when a neighbor built a brick house right in front of the church building.
+The landscape design was intended to limit observers' views of the building before they approached it.
+The design had been diluted by the late 1970s, when a neighbor built a brick house right in front of the church building.